PlumpMath/FirstPersonTemplateBGE/README.md

 What is this?
 -------------
 The First Person Template is a bare-bones first person template object for use with the Blender Game Engine.
-It's basically three files, or four parts
+It's made up of a few different parts
+*	The .blend contains two important objects, Player and PlayerCam.
+These two objects can be linked to any other blender file you might be working on and then made "local" so you can adjust all their properties
-*	The scripts MouseLook.py and PlayerMove.py, which contain all the modules Blender needs
+*	MouseLook.py handles all the (you guessed it) mouselook stuff
-*	The .blend FPcontrols.blend, which has the Player and PlayerCam objects, as well as a little test scene to run around in
+*	PlayerMove.py handles all the movement (walking, running, jumping, and some basic acceleration/drag)
+*	SkyboxCam.py controls the optional skybox you can set up for a scene

 How do I use it?
 ----------------